luangjokaj/sos/README.md

 - [SVG-Grabber](https://chrome.google.com/webstore/detail/svg-grabber-get-all-the-s/ndakggdliegnegeclmfgodmgemdokdmg) - A tool to quickly preview and get all the svg assets from a website.
 - [Muzli](https://muz.li/) - The best design inspiration - expertly curated for you.
 - [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) - Adds React debugging tools to the Chrome Developer Tools.
-- [AdBlock](https://chrome.google.com/webstore/detail/adblock/gighmmpiobklfepjocnamgkkbiglidom) - The most popular Chrome extension, with over 40 million users!
-Blocks ads all over the web.
 - [1Password](https://chrome.google.com/webstore/detail/1password-extension-deskt/aomjjhallfgjeglblehebfpbcfeobpgk?hl=en) - Extends the 1Password app so you can fill and save passwords in your browser.
-- [LastPass](https://chrome.google.com/webstore/detail/lastpass-free-password-ma/hdokiejnpimakedhajhdlcegeplioahd?hl=en) - Extends the LastPass app so you can fill and save passwords in your browser.
 - [RescueTime](https://chrome.google.com/webstore/detail/rescuetime-for-chrome-and/bdakmnplckeopfghnlpocafcepegjeap) - Keep track of the time you spend in Chrome, and get a clear picture of what you were doing all day.
 - [Application Launcher for Drive](https://chrome.google.com/webstore/detail/application-launcher-for/lmjegmlicamnimmfhcmpkclmigmmcbeh) - Open Drive files directly from your browser in compatible applications installed on your computer.
-- [Pocket](https://chrome.google.com/webstore/detail/save-to-pocket/niloccemoadcdkdjlinkgdfekeahmflj) - Pocket Extension for Chrome - The best way to save articles, videos and more.

 ## 💎 Sketch Plugins